 brooklinen – Best splurge linen sheets

 I first heard of Brooklinen on a podcast I listen to, Happier with Gretchen Rubin.
-They have a great linen core set that has a fitted sheet, flat sheet and two pillow cases for $249.
-You can’t buy the flat sheet separately so this is my go to set if you want to splurge for yourself.
+They have a great linen core set that has a fitted sheet, flat sheet and two pillow cases for $260.
+You can’t buy the flat sheet separately so this is my go-to set if you want to splurge for yourself.

 They have a huge selection of colors, 14 to choose from including all the basics, white, off-white, grey, pink and even a stripe.

 Parachute – Best separate Linen Sheets

 Parachute has beautiful luxury sheets and they have physical stores if you want to go in and feel the sheets before you buy.
-You can buy just the top sheet in linen, as I did, for $120 (but it’s hidden).
+As of 2022 you can still buy just the top sheet in linen, as I did, for $120 (but it’s hidden).
 If you want just the top sheet it’s not listed under linen sheets, you have to follow this link OR search for top sheet.
 They come in white, linen (off-white), three different shades of grey, pink and charcoal.

 Amazon – Best Bargain Linen Sheets

 I decided to try linen sheets on Amazon to see how they compare to the ones I already own.
 I bought King Linens on Amazon.
 I bought a queen set for a reasonable price (prices on Amazon change regularly).
 This set includes fitted sheet, flat sheet and two pillow cases.
 They aren’t 100 percent linen, they are 55% linen and 45% cotton.
 They come in white, linen (off-white) and grey.

 The sheets feel like linen and fitted sheet has a nice deep pocket.
 They have a very heavy, substantial feel.
 They are also organic.
 If you want the luxury of linen but you really don’t want to spend over $100, these sheets are a great buy.